New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 March 25, 2024

-In this video we show you how to find recent changes in the law.
+In this video we show you how to find recent changes to HR laws from across Canada.

 You’re all set!
 Our team will be in touch in the next 24 hours to schedule your personal demo.
 In the meantime, you can learn more about our software or explore our HR compliance resources.